Activities to conserve forests

 Conservation of country-side forests

 The Sapporo Breweries Kyushu-hita factory participates in the Oita Prefecture’s Hita City “Sennen Akari (Lights for thousand years)” festival.
 This festival is held along with the autumn “Tenryo Festival” and creates a dreamlike landscape by lighting 30,000 bamboo lanterns along Mameda Town and Kagetsu River.
 Hita City is famous as a production area for Japanese cedar, and cutting down bamboo to create lanterns is also said to be one purpose for the festival, to prevent woodland damage from overgrown bamboo forests.
-Each year, the Kyushu-hita factory creates bamboo lanterns featuring waste oil candles using waste oil from factory grounds for the festival’s objet d'art category.
-Activities for environmental conservation and co-existence with local citizens are being conducted through employee participation in bamboo cutting, bamboo lantern creation with local elementary school students and environmental education seminars.
+Each year, the Kyushu-hita factory, in cooperation with local elementary school students, participates in the festival’s objet d'art category, working for environmental conservation and co-existence with local citizens.